 Since September 1940 the Germans had possessed supply and troop transfer rights through northern Finland and, as noted above, late in February 1941 Buschenhagen was authorised to negotiate a combined offensive.
 Taking advantage of the co-belligerent pact between the two nations, Germany began to plan the movement of significant elements of the Armee 'Norwegen' into Finnish territory.
 These 'Blaufuchs I' and 'Blaufuchs II' operations began in June 1941: five German divisions and various attached elements (including two 'special purpose' Panzer units) were moved into position in the northern part of Finland, where they joined the Finnish forces currently being mobilised for 'border exercises'.

 The Finns and Germans agreed on a three-phase offensive on two axes.
-The first undertaking within this overall scheme would be ‘Rentier’ to hold the Petsamo region using Generalmajor Ernst Schlemmer’s 2nd Gebirgsdivision and Generalleutnant Hans Kreysing’s 3rd Gebirgsdivision of General Eduard Dietl’s Gebirgskorps ‘Norwegen’.
-This operation would move the Gebirgskorps ‘Norwegen’ from the occupied Norwegian region of Kirkenes into position to attack toward Murmansk.
+The first undertaking within this overall scheme would be 'Rentier' to hold the Petsamo region using Generalmajor Ernst Schlemmer’s 2nd Gebirgsdivision and Generalleutnant Hans Kreysing’s 3rd Gebirgsdivision of General Eduard Dietl’s Gebirgskorps 'Norwegen'.
+This operation would move the Gebirgskorps 'Norwegen' from the occupied Norwegian region of Kirkenes into position to attack toward Murmansk.
 The second undertaking comprised second and third stages which were to be launched in unison.
-The ‘Platinfuchs’ northern assault called for the Gebirgskorps ‘Norwegen’, assisted by the Finnish Ivalo Border Guard Battalion, to advance east along the coast from Petsamo toward the Soviets’ vitally important port of Murmansk on the Barents Sea.
+The 'Platinfuchs' northern assault called for the Gebirgskorps 'Norwegen', assisted by the Finnish 'Ivalo' Rajavartiopataljoona (border guard battalion), to advance east along the coast from Petsamo toward the Soviets' vitally important port of Murmansk on the Barents Sea.
 Taking place well to the north of the Arctic Circle, this operation would in all probability be severely hampered by adverse terrain and bad weather despite its commitment during the summer months.

 Of all the undertakings planned by the Finno-German command structure, this was deemed the least likely to attain success.
 Murmansk was to become a lifeline for the Soviet forces later in the war, but early in 1941 it was deemed only a secondary target by the Germans.
 While the objective of 'Platinfuchs' was the capture of Murmansk from the two northernmost divisions of General Leytenant Valerian A. Frolov’s 14th Army, the primary objective of this operation was really to tie down Soviet troops and so prevent their redeployment to the south in order to aid in the defence of Leningrad at the head of the Gulf of Finland.

-At the same time, a Finnish-led operation, involving Kenraaliluutnantti Erik Heinrichs’s Finnish Army of Karelia and the Finnish South-East Army (comprising one German and 13 Finnish divisions in the Finnish II Corps, IV Corps, VI Corps and VII Corps commanded respectively by Kenraalimajuri Paavo Talvela [from 29 June Kenraalimajuri Taavetti Laatikainen], Kenraaliluutnantti Lennart Oesch, Kenraalimajuri Aarne Blick and Kenraalimajuri Woldemar Hägglund) of Sotamarsalkka Carl Gustaf Emil Mannerheim’s Finnish Army Group, would attack to the south-east toward Lake Ladoga and Svir river.
+At the same time, a Finnish-led operation, involving Kenraaliluutnantti Erik Heinrichs’s Finnish Karjalan Armeija (Army of Karelia) and the Finnish Kaakkois Armeija (South-East Army) of one German and 13 Finnish divisions in the Finnish II Armeijakunta (corps), IV Armeijajunta, VI Armeijajunta and VII Ameijakunta commanded respectively by Kenraalimajuri Paavo Talvela [from 29 June Kenraalimajuri Taavetti Laatikainen], Kenraaliluutnantti Lennart Oesch, Kenraalimajuri Aarne Blick and Kenraalimajuri Woldemar Hägglund) of Sotamarsalkka Carl Gustaf Emil Mannerheim’s Finnish Army Group, would attack to the south-east toward Lake Ladoga and Svir river.

-Completing the line-up on the Finnish front, and linking the XXVI Gebirgskorps and the VI Corps on the northern end of the Army of Karelia was Kenraalimajuri Hjalmar Siilasvuo’s Finnish III Corps, whose sole formation, Eversti Uno Fagernäs’s 3rd Division, was to move eastward through the defences of the northernmost division of General Leytenant Filipp D. Gorelenko’s 7th Army to take Kestenga and Ukhta before driving forward to Loukhi and Kem, so dividing the 14th Army in the north from the North Front’s other two major formations, Gorelenko’s 7th Army and General Leytenant Piotr S. Pshennikov’s (from August General Leytenant Mikhail N. Gerasimov’s) 23rd Army, in the south.
+Completing the line-up on the Finnish front, and linking the Höheres Kommando zbV XXXVI and the VI Armeijakunta on the northern end of the Karjalan Armeija was Kenraalimajuri Hjalmar Siilasvuo’s Finnish III Armeijakunta, whose sole formation, Eversti Uno Fagernäs’s 3rd Divisioona, was to move eastward through the defences of the northernmost division of General Leytenant Filipp D. Gorelenko’s 7th Army to take Kestenga and Ukhta before driving forward to Loukhi and Kem, so dividing the 14th Army in the north from the North Front’s other two major formations, Gorelenko’s 7th Army and General Leytenant Piotr S. Pshennikov’s (from August General Leytenant Mikhail N. Gerasimov’s) 23rd Army, in the south.

 As the Gebirgskorps 'Norwegen' advanced, albeit slowly, the Soviets reinforced their front, adding another division and several naval infantry units from Murmansk itself.
 The Soviets were now heavily entrenched and outnumbered their attackers.
 On 22 September, after repeated attempts to advance past the Litsa river, Dietl conceded the failure of 'Platinfuchs'.